Angry Birds Evolution: Reception

-Julie Muncy of Wired criticized the game's gameplay ("you slingshot your birds in classic Angry Birds fashion, sending them careening around tiny combat arenas [...]
-None of this really works."), sound design and pop culture references, referring to it as a "cash-in."
+Julie Muncy of Wired criticized the game's gameplay, writing "you slingshot your birds in classic Angry Birds fashion, sending them careening around tiny combat arenas [...]
+None of this really works."
+She additionally criticized its sound design and pop culture references, referring to it as a "cash-in."
 Pavan Shamdasani of the South China Morning Post was similarly critical of the game, noting its "unoriginal elements" in both gameplay and visual design.
 Emily Sowden of Pocket Gamer was more positive in her review, writing that "Angry Birds Evolution is a decent game at first before the usual free to play problems comes knocking."